yogeshnile/Twitter-Sentiment-Analysis-on-Python-GUI/README.md

 # Twitter-Sentiment-Analysis-on-Python-GUI
-On this Repo created a Twitter Sentiment Analysis on python GUI (Tkinter).
+On this Repo created a Twitter Sentiment Analysis on python GUI (Tkinter) library.

 ## Dependentias
 ```python